ShineOnCom/laravel-cached/README.md

 // A specific decorator to be returned
 $u = cached(User::class, 1, Dashboard::class);  // App\Presenters\Dashboard

+// A specific decorator to be returned
+$u = cachedOrFail(User::class, 200000, Dashboard::class);  // throws ModelNotFoundException
 ```

 ### Usage with the macro